melmagrigia/deploy_blockchain-based_system_for_agri-food_supply_chain_traceability/README.md

 ```

-## 7.1 Join peers from Org1 to the channel
+## 7.1 Join peers from RegulatoryDepartment to the channel

-To join the peers from Org1MSP to the channel `demo` we need to create a `FabricFollowerChannel` resource:
+To join the peers from RegulatoryDepartmentMSP to the channel `demo` we need to create a `FabricFollowerChannel` resource:

 ```bash